Walking The Southpunds

 Walking the Southpunds...

-Walking the Southpunds, cliffs is one of my favourite locations for a variety of reasons.
+Walking the Southpunds, cliffs is one of my favourite spots for a variety of reasons.
 For one it's right on our doorstep and only takes several minutes to get there.

-Once at the cliffs, heading right, is a playground of rock climbing along this stunning coastline.
+Once at the cliffs, heading right, is a playground of rocks that make up the face line of this stunning coastline.
 If you have the time you could possibly walk all the way to Sumburgh Heads.
-Now if you head left around the cliffs, during summer, you will see puffins, shags, fulmars, rock pigeons and razor bills at Munglie Mint, the second geo.
-Let's not stop here, walking further around the cliff will take one to the Levenwick Beach and then a road walk back to Voortrekker.
+Then, heading left around the cliffs, during summer, you will see puffins, shags, fulmars, rock pigeons and razor bills at Munglie Mint, the second Geo.
+Let's not stop here, walking further around the cliff towards the end is the Levenwick Beach and then a road walk back to Voortrekker.

 A little bit of history...

-Like many places in Shetland, Southpunds itself, has a long history of settlement and crofting.
+Like many places in Shetland, Southpunds, has a long history of settlement and crofting.
 What does Pund mean?
-It is simply a place where animals are gathered or penned.
+It is simply a place where animals gather or are penned.